Skip to content

 Tony Sarsam | CEO

-Adrienne Chance | SVP, Communications
+Adrienne Chance | SVP and Chief Communications Officer

 Amy McClellan | EVP and Chief Customer Officer

-Ileana McAlary | SVP, Chief Legal Officer and Corporate Secretary
+Ileana McAlary | EVP, Chief Legal Officer and Corporate Secretary

 Lynn Blasio | VP, Supply Chain